UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 id | condition | string
 ---|-----------|-------
-1  | "gram"    | "I would like to have a real cool <linebreak under LibreOffice fiddly field layout> right here but it's so difficult to have my cake and eat it."
+1  | "gram"    | "I would like to have a real cool enter <linebreak under LibreOffice fiddly field layout> right here but it's so difficult to have my cake and eat it."
 2  | "ungram"  | "I have would a like enter <linebreak under Microsoft Office excel windows fiddly field layout> cool so difficult but to no luck"

 This last file could, exported from your tool of choice end up looking like: